sourabhdhingra/django-mini-blog/readme.md

             return reverse_lazy('blogpost-detail', kwargs={'slug': self.slug})
         ```

-    - Like every other view it has to be mapped to a particular url pattern
+    - Like every other view it has to be mapped to a particular url pattern.
+Since we are updating a particular resource url patter would need some identifier to identify the resource under action.
+We prefer `slug` for this case.

 13. **Usecase 8: Supporting CRUD operations in Django - Delete**

+    - Needs to be defined like other edit views. `model` is a mandatory assignment. `fields` is not required because you do not need to show a form for accepting the values of model-fields.
+Infact you need a form that would only ask the user for confirmation to delete.

+    - Therefore the suffix for the template is `_confirm_delete`.
+Example - `blogpost_confirm_delete.html`.

+    - Like `update` we need something to identify the resource we want to delete.
+Hence we need to construct the url pattern accordingly and map with the delete view.
+        ```
+        path('blogpost/<slug:slug>/delete', views.BlogPostDelete.as_view(), name='blogpost-delete'),
+        ```

+    - After delete we would want the user to redirect to list of existing resources.
+For this we either use static `success_url` or override function `get_success_url`.

 14. **Usecase 9: Adding support for User Registration**

 15. **Usecase 10: Using inbuilt Authentication to support login, logout, password change etc**

+16. **Usecase 11: Using an existing ListView to show a list of all entries and filtered entries**